-User testing involves using new prototype versions of websites and apps, and providing constructive feedback to the developers working on them.
+Website testers provide constructive feedback on new prototype versions of websites and apps to the developers working on them.

 What are User Testing Sites?